xiaokangwang/ai_generated_jk67h82o1rztv8zgtaw4za1u24ssz6k7be4f/docs/ampcache-file-distribution-design.md

    - Decode each font wrapper.
    - Decrypt each symbol with its symbol AAD.
    - Feed successful symbols into the FEC decoder.
-   - Continue through the symbol set so the result can report how many symbols succeeded or failed.
+   - Continue through the full first symbol set so the result can report how many symbols succeeded or failed.
+   - Retry only retryable failed symbol URLs after all other URLs have been tried.
+Successful symbols are retained and are not downloaded again.
    - Verify chunk SHA-256.
 8. Verify the final file SHA-256 by concatenating recovered chunks in order.

+Verification succeeds when every chunk recovers and the final file hash matches.
+It may still return warnings when some symbols failed to download, because FEC recovery only needs enough valid symbols.
+The default verification profile allows 6 failed-symbol retry rounds.
+Verification does not allow unlimited symbol retries.

 ## Repair Flow